 Cora’s father entered the kitchen.
 He set his empty plate at the edge of the kitchen sink.
 “What’s going on?”
 His face was visibly unaware, innocent really.

 “This family sucks.
 They’re just here for Mimsey’s money!”
 Cora spat.
 Sandra rolled her eyes.
-Aunt Millie hung her head, shaking it, and mumbled something under her breath.
-Margie refilled her cup, more whiskey than coffee this time and snorted through her nose; a tiny acknowledgement that she was still in the room.
+Aunt Millie hung her head and mumbled something under her breath.
+Margie refilled her cup, more whiskey than coffee this time, and snorted through her nose, a tiny acknowledgment that she was still in the room.

 “You’re right.
-There are some here that just want what they can get.”
+Some are only here to get what they want.”
 He paused and ran his hand over his mouth and down his chin.
-“Mimsey was smart though, wasn’t she?
-Do you think she didn’t know who was greedy and who wasn’t, when she made her will?”
+“Mimsey was smart, though, wasn’t she?
+Do you think she didn’t know who was greedy and who wasn’t when she made her will?”

 “That doesn’t make sense.”

 “No, but loving someone isn’t supposed to be about what you can get from them, even if that means love isn’t returned.
-Loving someone means loving them as they are, worts and all.”
+Loving someone means loving them as they are, warts and all.”
 His eyes flitted to her mother’s frame, and though she didn’t believe he meant to do that, she saw now that he offered her mother love all the time without ever receiving it back.
 That didn’t seem right.
-Why stay with someone who doesn’t return the love you give?

 “So, it’s okay to be treated like crap just because you love someone?”
 She stomped her foot again and flung her hand out in exasperation.